PaulScholefield/EALIDAR_VegetationObjects/README.md

 as 10 km cells (11 sq km) and then analysed on a 5 x 5 grid for canopy height and vegetation objects finally the data is merged back to a 100 sq km polygon and point dataset (shapefiles)

 If you want to get started I'm processing Dorset.
-Shouldn;t take too long to model the surface of the UK.
+Shouldn't take too long to model the surface of the UK.
 Thanks to the packaged developers of Foresttools and H Graham for the EA LIDAR scraper scripts.

+Would be great to get this code running with parallel processing, as the processing should be distributed across cluster ideally.

 Good luck!